mnording/Budbee-Wordpress-Widget/readme.md

-# Budbee widget plugin
+# Budbee Wordpress Widget Plugin
-This plugin allows you to render a Budbee widget on any page.
+This plugin allows you to render a Budbee widget on any Wordpress page.

 ![logo](https://github.com/mnording/Budbee-Wordpress-Widget/raw/main/img/screenshot.PNG)